James Ramsay (abolitionist): Abolitionist activity

 During the following three years Ramsay worked on his most significant An Essay on the Treatment and Conversion of African Slaves in the British Sugar Colonies, published in 1784.
-It was this essay that influenced Beilby Porteus, Bishop of Chester and later Bishop of London, in his campaign to improve the conditions of slaves held by the Society for the Propagation of the Gospel in Foreign Parts, as well as bringing to public notice the debate about the slave trade.
+It was this essay that influenced Beilby Porteus, Bishop of Chester and later Bishop of London, in his campaign to improve the conditions of enslaved people held by the Society for the Propagation of the Gospel in Foreign Parts, as well as bringing to public notice the debate about the slave trade.
 Ramsay contributed several further publications to the campaign, including An Inquiry into the Effects of Putting a Stop to the African Slave Trade, published in 1784.

-Ramsay became part of the group of influential politicians, philanthropists and churchmen based at Teston, known as the Testonites, and was persuaded by Lady Middleton, the wife of Charles Middleton, and others to publish his account of the horrors of the slave trade.
-They met at Barham Court.
-This was the first time that the British public had read an anti-slavery work by a mainstream Anglican writer who had witnessed the suffering of the slaves on the West-Indian plantations.
+Ramsay became an early member of the Testonites, a group of influential politicians, philanthropists and churchmen, who met at Barham Court in Teston, the home of Sir Charles Middleton and Lady Middleton.
+He was persuaded by Lady Middleton, Sir Charles Middleton, and others to publish his account of the horrors of the slave trade.
+This was the first time that the British public had read an anti-slavery work by a mainstream Anglican writer who had witnessed the suffering of enslaved people on the West-Indian plantations.

 Again he was severely challenged by the plantation owners in England who were threatened by his anti-slavery works and who attempted to refute his allegations, in many cases with vitriolic attacks on Ramsay's reputation and character, leading to a pamphlet war between the parties.

 He met with William Pitt the Younger, the prime minister, on several occasions and with William Wilberforce in 1783 and played a significant part in the establishment of the campaign against the slave trade.
 It was Ramsay's meeting with Thomas Clarkson in 1786 that encouraged the latter in his tireless efforts to obtain first-hand evidence of the trade, and indirectly led to the formation of the Society for the Abolition of the Slave Trade the following year.